filecoin-project/venus/CODEWALK.md

 ## Networking

-Filecoin relies on [libp2p](https://libp2p.io/) for its networking needs.
+Venus relies on [libp2p](https://libp2p.io/) for its networking needs.

 libp2p is a modular networking stack for the peer-to-peer era.
-It offers building blocks to tackle requirements such as peer discovery, transport switching, multiplexing, content routing, NAT traversal, pubsub, circuit relay, etc., most of which Filecoin uses.
+It offers building blocks to tackle requirements such as peer discovery, transport switching, multiplexing, content routing, NAT traversal, pubsub, circuit relay, etc., most of which Venus uses.
 Developers can compose these blocks easily to build the networking layer behind their P2P system.

-A detailed overview of how Filecoin uses libp2p can be found in the [Networking doc](networking.md).
+A detailed overview of how Venus uses libp2p can be found in the [Networking doc](networking.md).

 ## Filesystem storage